YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 **(Bonus)** After executing the method, the return value should be the product of BigBinary ```b1``` and BigBinary ```b2```(i.e. ```b1``` * ```b2```).
 BigBinary ```b1``` and ```b2``` should not be changed.

 ## Question 2.
-Online store
+Online Store [Medium, 60 + 12 Points]

-Online shopping has becoming more and more convenient these days.
-Basically, customers could go to different online stores, each of which provides a list of products for customers to buy.
-In this question, you'll design three classes, `Customer`, `Store`, and `Product`, to implement the online shopping process.
+Online Store is one of the project topics in the course OOAD(Object-Oriented Analysis and Design) in 2021Fall semester.
+In the basic part of project requirement, customers could go to different online stores, each of which provides a list of products for customers to buy.
+In this question, you'll contribute to the project by designing three classes, `Customer`, `Store`, and `Product`, to implement the online shopping process.
 The details of each class is described below.

 ### 2.1 Product
 #### Attributes